firecracker28/Password_Manager_CLI/README.md

 # Password_Manager
 This is a Password Manager with a CLI interface that is created with Python.
 It uses security techniques like salts, hashing and encryption keys.
-All passwords are stored in an SQLite database
+All passwords are stored in an SQLite database.

 ## How it works
     1. Prompts user for master password or to create one for first time users.